 +49 151 51518634

-You can find all our news pieces in our news archive and just our latest five press releases also right here:
+You can find all our news pieces in our news archive and just our latest three press releases also right here:

 As part of the Munich Quantum Valley (MQV) initiative, the Free State of Bavaria is supporting six outstanding doctoral students in their research in the field of quantum sciences with doctoral scholarships of around 200,000 euros each.
 The internationally selected top talents will conduct research at the Friedrich Alexander University Erlangen-Nuremberg (FAU), the Ludwig Maximilian University Munich (LMU) and the Technical University of Munich (TUM).